Limited Company

 • Limited company: Best for projects outside of IR35, invoicing multiple clients easily and tax efficiency.

-Develop a business strategy
+Develop a Business Strategy

 “If you fail to plan, you’re planning to fail”— an oft-quoted statement by Benjamin Franklin certainly rings true for anyone who sets out to become a contractor or run their own business.